 When drank in moderation (and without extra cream and sugar), coffee makes a fine addition to any daily routine – in fact, it might even pack some surprising health perks.
 Here are a few coffee nutrition facts that should get your percolator running.

-It Can Lower your Risk for Type-2 Diabetes
+It Can Lower Your Risk for Type-2 Diabetes

 The positive link between coffee and type-2 diabetes is quite strong, with over 15 published studies supporting it.
 One 2005 study showed particularly promising results: out of 193,000 people, those who drank coffee more than 6 or 7 times daily were 35% less likely to have type 2 diabetes.

 This is because coffee contains antioxidants, which can fight the tissue damage caused to certain parts of the body by molecules known as oxygen-free radicals.
-It also contains magnesium and chromium, substances which can help the body to manage insulin production.
+It also contains magnesium and chromium, substances that can help the body to manage insulin production.

 It’s Safer than Most Energy Drinks